nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 `Supports recurring payments: no`

-> Coupon gateways can be used to manually approve coupons (e.g. paysafecard pins)
+> Coupon gateways can be used to manually approve coupons (e.g. paysafecard pins, amazon cards)

 1. In your VyHub instance, create a coupon payment gateway.
 2. After a purchase is made and coupons are entered by the user, the coupons need to be approved under